Search-Based Software Engineering and AI Foundation Models: Current Landscape and Future Roadmap: SBSE for FMs

-FMs adapted for different SE phases are typically required to be fine-tuned using methods such as few-shot learning and transfer learning.
-With the continuous evolution of software following SE development models, FMs used in these phases are required to be fine-tuned repeatedly.
+\paragraph{Fine-tuning FMs.} FMs adapted for different SE phases are typically required to be fine-tuned using methods such as few-shot learning and transfer learning.
+With the continuous evolution of software following SE development models, FMs used in these phases are required to be fine-tuned repeatedly (\fullref{FM-W1}, \fullref{FM-W3}, and \fullref{FM-W4}).
 For instance, whenever software requirements change, the FMs for that particular software need to be fine-tuned to adapt to updated requirements.
 Given the size of FM parameters and modality, fine-tuning can be highly computationally expensive.
-In such cases, SBSE can be used to optimize the FMs' fine-tuning process, including optimizing various activities like selecting hyperparameters and model configurations.
+In such cases, SBSE, applying strengths \fullref{SB-S1} and \fullref{SB-S2}, can be used to optimize the FMs' fine-tuning process, including optimizing various activities like selecting hyperparameters and model configurations.
 This could result in increasing the overall efficiency and streamlining FMs' adaptation in the SE development lifecycle.